daniel28rc-glitc/ai-trading-system-public-version/README.md

 - **Modularity:** Each analytical responsibility is isolated in a separate component.
 - **Explainability:** Outputs are designed to be interpretable rather than opaque.
-- **Parallel reasoning:** A FINCON-style agent structure enables multiple analytical perspectives to be processed in parallel.
+- **Parallel reasoning:** A FINCON--style agent structure enables multiple analytical perspectives to be processed in parallel.
-- **Structured memory:** A FINMEM-inspired memory design supports continuity and context retention across analytical iterations.
+- **Structured memory:** A FINMEM--inspired memory design supports continuity and context retention across analytical iterations.
-- **Structured decision-making:** The MDP layer introduces a formal mechanism for organizing the final decision process.
+- **Structured decision--making:** The MDP layer introduces a formal mechanism for organizing the final decision process.
 - **Scalability of reasoning:** New analytical blocks can be incorporated without redesigning the whole system.
-- **User-centered presentation:** The dashboard is intended to make complex information readable and structured.
+- **User--centered presentation:** The dashboard is intended to make complex information readable and structured.
 - **Separation of public and private layers:** The public repository documents the work without exposing the sensitive implementation details.

 ## Technology Stack

-The private implementation of the project is based on a Python-centered workflow for agent coordination, financial analysis, decision support modeling, memory organization, and interface rendering.
+The private implementation of the project is based on a Python--centered workflow for agent coordination, financial analysis, decision support modeling, memory organization, and interface rendering.
 The public repository focuses on the conceptual presentation of the system rather than on shipping the underlying source code.

 Main technologies and concepts used in the project include:

 - Python
 - Gradio
-- Multi-agent reasoning
+- Multi--agent reasoning
-- Graph-based workflow orchestration
+- Graph--based workflow orchestration
-- FINMEM-inspired adaptive memory design
+- FINMEM--inspired adaptive memory design
-- FINCON-style parallel agent organization
+- FINCON--style parallel agent organization
 - Markov Decision Process (MDP) modeling
 - Financial analytics and recommendation support
 - Version control with Git and GitHub